Skip to content

 US

-We’re Jeff and Sandra, American expat and senior nomads, living abroad, on a budget, one country at at time.
+We’re Jeff and Sandra, two retired Americans, living abroad, on a budget, one country at a time.
 Most days, we’re just doing what we’ve always done— making ourselves a home, working on projects, cooking, and running errands, wherever home might be at the moment.

 Privacy Policy